 Fulfilment date: Primary 2021 – period extended to 2023

-How: The digital ordering portal, with which our trade partners can order EVVA products at any time, has been in use in Switzerland, Germany and Austria since 2020.
+How: The digital ordering portal, with which our trade partners can order EVVA products at any time, has been in use at several locations since 2020.
 It was planned to be rolled out in other subsidiaries in 2021.
 As this requires further strategic considerations, this target was set to 2023.

-Positive effects: Headquarters' order management receives almost 170,000 orders per year.
+Positive effects: Headquarters' order management receives almost 180,000 orders per year.
 However, about half of them arrive unstructured, e.g. not written legibly and thus not electronically processable.
-A total of 18% of orders are incomplete – EVVA has to query around 32,000 orders per year.
-The digital ordering portal (where no authorisation calculations are necessary) and the Access Designer (a further EVVA service which covers the calculation of comprehensive locking plans) now ensure precisely defined ordering processes.
-This means that EVVA no longer has to conduct time-consuming checks and inquiries that were previously inevitable are no longer necessary with these digital ordering platforms.
+A total of 17% of orders are incomplete – EVVA has to query around 32,000 orders per year.
+The digital ordering portal and the Access Designer (a further EVVA service which covers the calculation of comprehensive locking plans) now ensure precisely defined ordering processes.
+The time-consuming checks and inquiries that were previously inevitable are no longer necessary with these digital ordering platforms.

 How: Key figures such as cycle times or downtimes are currently usually only available per machine.
 Our goal is to link the existing data via production software and to increasingly network our machinery.